Isode’s HF Vision, Road Map & Products

 Directory is a critical service for military communication and ACP 133 directory services enables directory provision in a federated manner using LDAP or X.500 access.
 BRE1TA requires such a directory service, which can be supplied by Isode’s M-Vault product.

-Isode’s Cobalt (planned) product provides Web provisioning of users and accounts for the Isode applications.
+Isode’s Cobalt product provides Web provisioning of users and accounts for the Isode applications.
 This can be used to provision users for a Mobile Unit (ship or plane) on shore, with replication to the Mobile Unit.
+This provisioning is described in the Isode whitepaper [Provisioning for Military Messaging Handling Systems].

 It would be inefficient to perform directory access over HF, so the sensible architecture is to have a directory server at each node, and to synchronize directory services over the HF link.